pirumpi/heroku-buildpack-boost/readme.md

 Designed to be used with [`heroku-buildpack-multi`](https://github.com/heroku/heroku-buildpack-multi).

 There will be strict warnings during output.
-Tested successfully with Python 3.6.3 and dlib 19.7.0.
+Tested successfully with python 2.7.14 and dlib 19.7.0.